andy-byers/CalicoDB/doc/doc.md

 A nested bucket is a bucket that is rooted at some record in another bucket.
 Records representing buckets cannot be accessed or modified via the normal put-get-erase machinery.
 They must be managed using the `Bucket::*_bucket()` methods.
-Failure to adhere to this rule will result in a status for which `Status::is_incompatible_value()` evaluates to true.
+If a record/bucket is accessed via the wrong method, a status will be returned for which `Status::is_incompatible_value()` evaluates to true.

 ```C++
 // Create a sub-bucket.
 Note that this bucket will not persist in the database